thomas0299/thomas0299.github.io/_pages/about.md

 I received my undergraduate degree in Economics from University College London (UCL); I worked for the UK government and have research experience at the World Bank and the Fields Institute in Toronto.
 I also helped develop a Knowledge Graph for NLP models at YUKKA Lab, a Berlin based start-up.

 I am now delving deeper into the theoretical underpinnings and computational paradigms that make network and graph theory so powerful.
 I have started my PhD in Advanced Computing at Tsinghua University.
-I am under the supervision of Prof. Carlo V. Cannistraci at the Center for Complex Network Intelligence Center (CCNI) at the Tsinghua Laboratory of Brain and Intelligence  (THIB).
-I will be working on novel network algorithms, analysing socio-economic networks and understanding the complexity of the world around us through the power of computation.
+There, I am under the supervision of Prof. Carlo V. Cannistraci at the Center for Complex Network Intelligence Center (CCNI) at the Tsinghua Laboratory of Brain and Intelligence  (THIB).
+My research will focus on novel network algorithms, analysing socio-economic networks and understanding the complexity of the world around us through the power of computation.

 <center><img src="/images/profile/th_2.png" width="800" height="800" /></center>